-What I learned from Ember is that coming out is a very layered and personal experience.
-It’s not just a one and done situation.
+I learned from Ember that coming out is a very layered and personal experience.
+It’s not just a one-and-done situation.
 There are a lot of emotions tied to it.
 As a mother, I want my children to feel supported and loved.
 I learned that what feels supportive to me can sometimes feel intrusive to other people.

 You may have a transgender child who isn’t out yet.
 Or who is just beginning to transition socially, but only at home.
 Neither of those things makes their being transgender less valid.
 For their safety and well-being, it’s crucial that you don’t out them before they are ready to come out on their own.
 If you need to, get support for yourself.
 Let them take the lead.
 Honor their journey.